babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 ## Known limitations (prototype)

-- Stacktrace fidelity: compiled frames push no per-node stack info, so `sci/stacktrace` loses intra-fn frames and error locations coarsen to the fn.
-Candidate fix: per-call try/catch emitting rethrow-with-location (V8 try is ~free when not throwing); needs measurement.
 - Fallback (interpreter, correct but uncompiled): varargs bodies, `this-as`, and any form without an AST — `or`/`and`, `case`, `try`, collection literals, interop, fn-creation nodes (the created fn's own